proxytranslation/user-docs/getting-started.md

 Once the discovery is ready, you receive an e-mail notification, and the statistics is updated on the Discovery page.
 Based on the results you can give a rough estimation for the website translation cost - both in time and money.

 Discovery also collects ***resources*** from the website, like images, downloadable files, etc. You can find them under Discovery > Resources.
-Please note that the translation/localisation of these resources is not done by easyling, which means that the **content** of these resources is not extracted for translation.
+**Please note that the translation/localisation of these resources is not done by Easyling**, which means that the ***content*** of these resources is not extracted for translation.
 You have the option to replace them with the localised version for every language, and you can also replace external links.

 You can then remove or add pages to be translated, and run another discovery of the site with the new restricted or broadened options, or you can proceed to the next step, to extract content for translation.

 ## Source content extraction

-Scanning is practically extracting content from the website for translation.
+Content extraction is called Scanning in Easyling.
 You can initiate it under Content.
-The process is similar to Discovery, but this time content is stored, and this process costs 2EUR per thousand *source* words.
+The process is similar to Discovery, but this time content is stored, and this process costs 2EUR per thousand **source words**.
 Once again, you will receive an e-mail notification once content extraction is ready.
 You will again receive a list of URL addresses, and the status of the pages will change to **NEW** after extraction.

 **Scanning:**